FREE printable luggage tags for the kids when you sign up for our newsletter! Plus we share our best travel tips!

-The Best Attractions For Families
+The Best Attractions For Family Visits to Rome!

 The Colosseum is a must do when visiting Rome with kids.
 Be sure to hire a guide or join a group tour at the entrance so your family can learn all the fascinating facts of this wonder of the world.
 Children will enjoy the stories of the gladiators-and they can take there photo outside with one!
 There are lots of stairs so you may want to bring a knapsack carrier if you are traveling with a baby or toddler.
 This is one of the coolest things to do in Rome!
 A moment in history!